Home » Regions » North America » Taiga » Taiga Cordillera

 About the Taiga Cordillera

-The Taiga Cordillera is a Canadian ecozone (corresponding to a US EPA Level II ecoregion) covering a mountainous, interior area of northwesteren Canada, extending barely into eastern Alaska.
+The Taiga Cordillera is a Canadian ecozone (corresponding to a US EPA Level II ecoregion) covering a mountainous, interior area of northwestern Canada, extending barely into eastern Alaska.
+It includes the ranges called the Ogilvie, Mackenzie, and Selwyn Mountains, and the Nahanni Plateaus just adjacent to these mountains, but stops short of the Ram Plateau farther east.

 Vegetation includes extensive forests, giving way to scrubland and eventually more tundra-like vegetation at higher altitudes and in the northern regions.
 The steep topography creates considerable diversity of plant communities on different slopes of mountains; south-facing slopes are warmer, with conditions more like areas farther south, whereas north-facing slopes are colder.
 The west-to-east motion of common weather patterns in this region causes moisture to be deposited more on western slopes, with rain shadow on east-facing slopes.